sumit-saha-x/Simon-Game-JS-Project/README.md

 1. Clone this repository.
 2. Open index.html in your web browser to start playing.
 ## 🔗 Live Demo
-You can also play the game online https://inferno-ss5.github.io/Simon-Game-JS-Project/
+You can also play the game online: https://sumit-saha-x.github.io/Simon-Game-JS-Project/